Clever/ARCHIVED-mongoose-repl/README.md

 ### Loading Models

 Notice that no models were loaded, so the REPL isn't very useful yet.
 In order for `mongoose-repl` to give you access to Mongoose models, you have to first tell it about your schemas.
-Create a file that exports a mapping from schema names to schemas, like so:
+Create a module that exports a mapping from schema names to schemas, like so:

     $ cat examples/schemas.coffee
 ```coffeescript